The Female Marine: Plot summary

 Lucy once again returns to her parents' farm where she wishes to live the remainder of her life as a woman in the countryside.
 This third part of her story is presented in a series of epistolary correspondences among Lucy, William, and Mr. Charles West.
 A son of a tradesman in the community by the name of William confesses his love for Lucy before he leaves the countryside for business.
 Soon after, Mr. Charles West contacts Lucy via letters and explains how he discovered her story through her publication of "The Adventures of Lucy Brewer."
 Lucy learns that Mr. West is the brother of the woman whose house she visited in New York City.
 Stuck with the task of choosing between two men, Lucy learns that William is killed in a boat accident on his way to Boston.
 After returning from Boston, Mr. West asks Benjamin Brewer (Lucy's father) for her hand in marriage; Lucy marries Mr. West.
 Ending her story with "A Farewell Address to the Youths of my Native State," Lucy once again warns against the vice and debauchery that youth will be most susceptible to.
-She accentuates her point with a story of a girl named Mariad who she knew during her days at the brothel.
+She accentuates her point with a story of a girl named Mariad whom she knew during her days at the brothel.
 Lucy hopes that her "moral reflections" will serve as a beacon to guide other young people.